How Do I Get My Private Investigator or Security Guard License in Ontario?

 Can a security guard detain someone for trespassing?

 Security guards have the right to detain someone that has committed a crime.
-They are allowed to make a citizen’s arrest, and turn the detained party over to the police is necessary.
+They are allowed to make a citizen’s arrest, and then turn the detained party over to the police as soon as possible.

 What’s the difference between a security guard and a private investigator?